tomik-z-cech/PP1-Cibo-Fresco/README.md

 [Back to Table of content](https://github.com/tomik-z-cech/PP1-Cibo-Fresco#2table-of-content)

 ## **6.2.
 Physical testing by developer**
-- **Task :** To physically test the final project responsivness on different devices with different view-port.
+- **Task :** To physically test the final project responsiveness on different devices with different view-port.
 - **Method :** Project was tested on following devices :
   - IPhone 8 - mobile phone with small view-port
   - Samsung Fold Z4 - mobile phone with large view-port